 Other forms of investing in Belgium include:

 - Government savings certificate – this is a bond issued by the Belgian government which can be purchased by residents.
-The bond has an annual fixed coupon in EUR, with 100% of invested capital paid out (minus transaction fees) upon maturity.
+The bond has an annual fixed coupon in euros.
+100% of invested capital is paid out (minus transaction fees) upon maturity.

 Tax on investing in Belgium

 There is a general 30% withholding tax rate on income derived from investments in Belgium, such as interest and dividends, plus a tax on stock exchange transactions.
 On regulated savings accounts, the first €940 is exempt from tax with anything above this taxed at a rate of 15%.
 Tax on stock exchange transactions range between 0.12% to 1.32% per transaction.
 For those who invest in buy-to-let property, current tax on rental income in Belgium is between 25-50% (depending on income bracket).

 Belgian residents pay tax on their worldwide income.
 Non-residents, on the other hand, pay tax only on income from Belgium.
 For more information on tax, see the Expatica guides to tax on Belgian savings and investments and understanding the Belgian tax system.

 How to invest wisely in Belgium

 To get the most out of investing in Belgium, it pays to shop around and look at building a portfolio.
 “The investment portfolio theory says that the diversification of your investments should not only lead to a higher return on your portfolio but also to a lower risk profile in the long term” says Dave Deruytter, head of expatriates at ING Belgium.
 “Therefore putting all your money in one asset may not be the best of options.
 This applies to real estate investment too.
 A direct investment in one real estate asset, an apartment for example, is illiquid and not diversified as compared to a real estate investment fund, investing in many different real estate assets.”

 Invest according to your risk profile and time horizon